Saint Paul Bicycle Plan

 - 2017 SPBP Update Proposed Revised Figures

 The proposed revisions were presented to the Transportation Committee on 1/30/2017 and to the Planning Commission on 2/10/2017.
-The Planning Commission will hold a public hearing on the proposed revisions on 3/24/2017 (see details below).
-Following the public hearing, the revisions to the SPBP will require review from the Transportation Committee and the Planning Commission, and ultimately approval by the City Council.
+The Planning Commission held a public hearing on the proposed revisions on 3/24/2017.

 Public Hearing Details